Professor Matt Carré

 Matt's research interests involve applying mechanical engineering concepts to situations that involve physical interactions between humans and products, devices and surfaces.
 This can be considered as five main themes:

 Matt's research on human-object interactions is often concerned with the interface between the hand and a product or device.
-Work has included vibrations transmitted and perceived in hand-held objects and is now being applied to the field of robotics.
+Work has included assessment of medical glove performance, vibrations transmitted to hands and is now being applied to the field of robotics.

 This research area is driven by real problems experienced by industry and organisations – often in the sectors of consumer goods, sports products, cosmetics and healthcare.
 Solving these problems aids the improvement of products and, ultimately, enhances the health and/or experience of consumers.

 - Development of a new shoe/floor slip resistance test rig.
 Tribology International, 151, 106500-106500.

 - An evaluation of shoe tread parameters using FEM.
 Tribology International.
 View this article in WRRO

 - View this article in WRRO Efficiency of donning and doffing medical examination gloves.
 International Journal of Ergonomics, 10(1), 1-17.